 Tunaiku, an Indonesian fintech lending venture, had to make sure that user data and transaction information was safe.
 This required a number of quality assurance tests in CI workflow, which involves Jenkins and Docker integration.
 Also, they needed to generate automation test scripts effectively.
 Tunaiku solved these quality assurance team problems by creating automation test scripts and customized code infrastructure in Katalon.
 This helped them reduce scripting time by 60 percent.

 Angler, an Internet and technologies provider from India, used Katalon Studio for API testing.
 Their task was to test APIs and generate API scripts, as well as detect bugs in the development phase and prevent them from getting into APIs.
 As a result, Angler covered over 80 percent of functional testing with Katalon Studio.

-Katalon Studio is a good choice for small and medium businesses.
-It’s an evolving solution with many integrations that allow you to cover a variety of testing types with a single tool.
+Katalon Studio is a good choice for both individual and enterprise use as it provides a rich ecosystem of tools to choose from.
+It’s a constantly evolving solution with many integrations that allow you to cover a variety of testing types with a single tool.
 It comes with all the necessary installations out of the box to run various types of tests, including API testing.
-It’s free and easy to use.
+It’s easy to deploy, master, and use.
 Katalon can be used by specialists with different QA engineering roles and varied programming skills, making it an attractive solution for teams with testers of different levels.
-Katalon Studio is mostly used to automate functional testing to reduce time spent on scripting.
-That said, because it has downsides like minor bugs and support for only one scripting language, it’s not the best enterprise solution.